Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Damage Resistance.** The creature has resistance to acid, cold, fire, lightning, and poison damage.
 **Evasion.** If the creature is subjected to an effect that allows it to make a Dexterity Saving Throw to take only half damage, the creature instead takes no damage if it succeeds on the Saving Throw, and only half damage if it fails.

-As a bonus action on subsequent turns, you can move the field to another creature within 60 feet of the field.
+As a :rsc-bonus-action: **Bonus Action** on subsequent turns, you can move the field to another creature within 60 feet of the field.

 ### Flesh to Stone
 *6th-level transmutation*